-2.1.
-Precautions
+2.2 General Precautions

 - Protect the windows.
 Cover the instrument face whenever possible.
 Do not use acetone to clean any part of the instrument. - Thoroughly clean the HydroScat with fresh water before storing it. - Avoid letting the sensor sit in direct sun on deck.
-If the water temperature is very different from the temperature on deck, let the instrument stabilize in the water for 10 minutes before collecting data. - See section 7 for information about maintaining internal batteries.
+If the water temperature is very different from the temperature on deck, let the instrument stabilize in the water for 10 minutes before collecting data.